 Publishers Weekly, in its starred review of House Privilege, hailed the new DeMarco thriller as "excellent...
 The author’s felicitous style will keep readers smiling throughout.
 Lawson remains at the top of his game."

 The Inside Ring

-Lawson's first novel introduced the character that would define his career: Joe DeMarco, a resourceful "fixer" working for the Speaker of the House.
+Lawson's first novel introduced the character that would define his career: Joe DeMarco, a resourceful "fixer" working for Speaker of the House, John Mahoney.
 In The Inside Ring, DeMarco unravels the truth behind an assassination attempt on the president.
-A lot changes over the course of this series, but DeMarco’s tenacity and his association with politician John Mahoney tie the installments together.
+A lot changes over the course of this series, but DeMarco’s tenacity and his association with politician Mahoney tie the installments together.
 Reading Lawson’s debut novel, you’ll find it easy to see why he’s become such a popular writer in the thriller genre.

 The Second Perimeter

 Lawson isn’t one to rest on a formula: The second Joe DeMarco novel takes the clever fixer out of his Washington, D.C. element, spicing up the series when it had only barely begun.
 At the behest of the Secretary of the Navy and DeMarco's employer, the Speaker of the House John Mahoney, our hero DeMarco investigates a case of fraud on a naval base and discovers something much more serious.
 The second DeMarco novel is also the last to lack the word “House” in the title.